aoloe/scribus-project/indexing/indexing.md

 But where non-romance languages are involved its feature set is worth inspecting.

+## john phase2 proposal, 2.7.2014 on the scribus mailing list

+### ale says:

+if i understand you correctly, you're suggesting that we should use the tex/latex indexing system from scribus.

+personally, i'd prefer a solution that -- while possibly using external libraries -- does not pull in a huge package like latex... but for the time being, going through latex could also be a way of doing (in the future we could have a simpler internal index or an external one through latex)

+so, back to your proposal!

+while i'm comfortable with latex, i must admit that i have never used its indexing system... so, i might not understand some details...

+let's try to split the proposal in three phases:

+- marking the words that are to be indexed

+- creating an idx file that can be fed into makeindex

+- getting the result into scribus and format it as wished by the user.

+a. marking the words to be indexed

+as i understand it, if the user wants to add a word to the index -- the "dog" appearing on page 32 -- he has to get scribus to change "dog" into "\indexentry{dog}{32}"

+we probably don't want to put the code as is in the text frame (scribus being strongly wysiwyg...) but there are a few a ways to achieve that! as an example, we could have a "show fields" mode or could be showing the codes in a separate window.

+we certainly want scribus to automatically fill and update the page number.

+and we will have to store each index in the .sla.

+b. creating an idx file

+you seem to suggest that scribus should keep an idx file in sync with the .sla.

+i don't think that tex/latex is doing it, and i don't think that scribus should, either. the idx file should be created on the fly when the index is created or updated.

+it will probably be slow, but does it really matter? for sure, if we use latex, we probably will not want to update the index each time a page is refreshed!

+concerning the creation of the idx itself, we will have to check a way that makes sure that the page breaks are the same in the file fed into makeindex and in the .sla... but this should not be way too complicated to achieve.

+c. getting the index into scribus

+i have not looked into the output of makeindex but i expect a well structured file that is fairly easy to parse. i'm not too worried about that...

+so, using manual edited marks and latex's makeindex for indexing looks like something doable, but not trivial...

+in my eyes the biggest issue being the way we can mark the entries.

+ ### andreas says

+ You can use makeindex without LaTeX.
+It just converts a raw index file to a formatted index.
+Using a style file it's possible to change the input and output formats.

+I'd prefer to use its successor Xindy, though.
+Xindy supports international languages (incl.
+Klingon) and is more flexible.

+The interesting part is how to get the raw index from Scribus.
+We could use something like characters styles or we could use escape chars like {thingy} and {dog|pets|animals} or
+>thingy< and  >dog|pets|animals<.
+It might also be interesting to combine it with a word frequency counting tool for identifying possible index terms and uses.

+Reading the formatted index shouldn't be more difficult than importing text.

 ## lászló, 30.7.2014 on the scribus mailing list

 1. So please if anyone works on this project, use xindy for the external